 Generally (sorry to say), these strollers are pretty darn expensive, so it’s not a decision to make hastily.

-Children who are close in age (less than two years) seem to do well in almost any double stroller, while children who are 2-4 years apart often do better in a side-by-side stroller or in a tandem with one “primary” seat and a smaller seat.
+Children who are close in age (less than two years) seem to do well in almost any double stroller, while children who are 2-4 years apart often do better in a side-by-side stroller or in a tandem stroller with one “primary” (larger) seat and a smaller seat.

 A preschooler who is too cool to sit in a stroller may still want the option to ride in a sit-and-stand.
 In fact, many preschoolers seem to prefer standing (vs. sitting) in a sit-and-stand stroller (below), but every child is different.